kevmhughes/kh-photography/README.md

 5. Webhook verifies signature
 6. Order is programmatically created in Printful
 7. Printful handles printing and global shipping

-8. No manual order processing required.
+No manual order processing is required.